 You may remember Romeo’s as the food truck that had lines of vegan-curious customers stretching down the block.
 Within about a year of starting the mobile operation, Romeo’s expanded to a brick-and-mortar location with a drive-thru window.

 To support: Swing by their food truck (check their Instagram for location updates) or pull up to the drive-thru window at 5518 South Blvd.

-The mother-daughter food truck venture started by Akyah “Ky” Atkinson and her mother April Atkinson served shaved ice and egg rolls.
-The menu has eight egg roll options, 15 pre-made shaved ice options and 21 shaved ice syrups to mix and match.
+The seasonal food truck venture started by Akyah “Ky” Atkinson and her mother April Atkinson serves shaved ice and egg rolls.
+The menu has five egg roll options, 15 pre-made shaved ice options and 21 shaved ice syrups to mix and match.

 To support: Cater your next event with the help of the food experts with Sweet Creations.

 Tastebuds Popcorn – Concord

 Try more than 200 flavors of gourmet popcorn at this veteran-owned business.